LET’S FLOW TOGETHER!

 As a Photomonth volunteer, you will become an ambassador for one of the biggest photography festivals in Europe and have the opportunity to meet photography buffs, enthusiasts and world-famous artists.
 Volunteering for us means working with the organizers at the various stages of the festival, in such areas as exhibition set-up, accompanying events, care of guests, and work at the Festival Centre.

-This year’s edition of the Festival is special – it’s our jubilee.
-Krakow Photomonth has been inviting (not only) photography enthusiasts for 15 years now!
+Krakow Photomonth has been inviting (not only) photography enthusiasts for 16 years now!
 Every year, Photomonth gives a unique chance to develop various skills, during the work at the exhibitions montages, through the activities improving art and photography knowledge, up to perfecting project managing and organizational abilities.
-We have already started to work on this edition of Photomonth and we’re doing our best to make the Photomonth Birthday unforgettable.
-We would like to invite you not only to celebrate, but to creatively cooperate with the Photomonth Team.
+We would like to invite you to creatively cooperate with the Photomonth Team.

 The coordination of volunteering on such a large scale over several months is certainly a huge challenge, given that our ambition is to deliver it to high standards of collaboration.
 But we do succeed, which is proven by the Volunteer Friendly Organization certificate awarded to the Foundation for Visual Arts in 2015.
 For us, the certificate is both a reward for our efforts and a pointer for our future activity.
 For more information about the certification see: dobrywolontariat.pl/idea